 Secure Communication Paths

-As illustrated in the following figure, Drill 1.10 features five secure communication paths.
-Security features for each communication path are described their respective sections.
+As illustrated in the following figure, Drill features five secure communication paths.
+Drill 1.11 introduces encryption between a Drill client and Drillbit.

 Web Client to Drillbit

-The Web Console and REST API clients are web clients.
+The Web UI and REST API clients are web clients.
 Web clients can:

 - Submit and monitor queries